The Cod Hole

 EMPTY NEST DIVER

-We are on the Ribbon Reefs, on the northern end of the Great Barrier Reef Marine Park, Australia.
+We are on the Ribbon Reefs, at the northern end of the Great Barrier Reef Marine Park in Australia.
 Best accessed by a liveaboard, the Cod Hole is part of a pristine collection of coral reefs spanning approximately 100km from Cooktown to the edge of the Continental Shelf.

 Giant Potato Cod and Coral The Cod Hole Ribbon Reefs